 How much are tickets?
 We have a variety of ticket options to suit all appetites:

 Mains Ticket - Includes entry into all seven sites and our five Horowhenua Taster Plates, or for under 12 years, a Taste Trail Lunchbox.
 Tickets: Over 12 years - $60 | 12 years and under - $20

 Deluxe Ticket - A bus tour from your chosen location.
 Join the VIP day out with a tour guide, visits to selected sites, a savour event, four Horowhenua Taster Plates and a Taste Trail Market Bag.
 Tickets: $100 - $150, dependent on tour start point.
 Check out our website for starting point options and more info.

 Entry Ticket - Take your own vehicle and go at your own pace.
 Enjoy the Taste Trail your way, with this entry only ticket.
 Food will be an additional cost on the day.
 Over 12 years - $20 | 5-12 years - $5 | 5 years and under – FREE

 What do I do on the day?
 Once you have secured your ticket.
 Print it off or save it on your phone to show on the day.

-Deluxe Ticket - Turn up at the designated starting point for your bus and your tour guide will give you your purple land yard and ticket.
+Deluxe Ticket - Turn up at the designated starting point for your bus and your tour guide will give you your black land yard and ticket.
 At each of the Taster Plate sites you will present your lanyard to the pop up café/restaurant, where it will be clipped and you’ll be given your delicious Taster Plate.

-Entry Tickets - You will get a wristband to wear all day.
-Show this at the gate to each site for entry.
+Entry Tickets - You will get a green wristband to wear all day.
+Show this at the gate of each site for entry.

 Where can I buy tickets from?
 Buy your tickets online now.
 Need some extra help buying your ticket online?
 Head into Te Takeretanga o Kura-hau-pō or Te Awahou Nieuwe Stroom and staff will help you.